DengPingFan/PraNet/README.md

 ### 3.2 Evaluating your trained model:

-One-key evaluation is written in MATLAB code (revised from [link](https://github.com/DengPingFan/CODToolbox)), please follow this the instructions in `./eval/main.m` and just run it to generate the evaluation results in.
+One-key evaluation is written in MATLAB code (link xxx), please follow this the instructions in `./eval/main.m` and just run it to generate the evaluation results in.

 > pre-computed map can be found in [download link]().